Director: Darren Lynn Bousman

 Rock’s concept is an interesting one in that the film is more of a police procedural mystery thriller in the vein of David Fincher’s Se7en with torture traps thrown in for good measure.
 Rock plays Detective Ezekiel ‘Zeke’ Banks, an honest policeman who is at a career low point having grassed on a fellow corrupt cop and he is not well liked in the force.
 He is ridiculed by being partnered with a newbie, Detective William Schenk (Max Minghella), but the two form a strong budding relationship before long despite some initial animosity from Zeke.
 The police force start to get murdered in various Saw traps, many likening to a Jigsaw copycat.
 This copycat starts taunting Zeke by sending him tapes, messages and body parts neatly gift wrapped and the film follows his investigation in identifying and stopping the serial killer.

 Series veteran Darren Lynn Bousman is in the director’s chair.
-Bousman is a worrying choice, as his entries (II, III and VI) are not the series’ strongpoint and he failed to understand the components of what James Wan’s original concept so refreshing.
-The prospect of Samuel L. Jackson,however, makes for a very exciting addition to the cast.
-Jackson plays Chris Rock’s father, Marcus Banks, who used to be the Chief of Police.
+Bousman is a worrying choice, as his entries (II, III and VI) are not the series’ strongpoint and he failed to understand the components of what made James Wan’s original concept so refreshing.
+The prospect of Samuel L. Jackson, however, makes for a very exciting addition to the cast.
+Jackson plays Chris Rock’s father, Marcus Banks, the former Chief of Police.

 Spiral: From The Book Of Saw has some fascinating ideas and the return of the franchise to its mystery thriller roots is a strong decision.
 The fact that it is a spin-off that disassociates itself from the mainline Saw series is also a plus, as the narrative is easier to follow and doesn’t rely on interweaving itself to other instalments.
 Although the shift in genre is a plus, it is a shame that Spiral gives into almost every cliche in the book.
 You have the hegemonic ingredients of a policeman who is divorced from his wife and children, the forced buddy cop dynamic, corrupt policeforce and a killer who is always a step ahead of his victims.
 Despite being cliche-ridden, that’s not to say the film isn’t entertaining and the film is never boring.